 Which presidential candidate has the fundraising advantage?

-Here's how much money the campaigns of President Trump and former Vice President Joe Biden have raised so far, according to their Federal Election Commission filings.
+Here's how much money the campaigns of President Trump and former Vice President Joe Biden raised, according to their Federal Election Commission filings.
 (Keep in mind that Trump's reelection campaign had a fundraising head start.)

 Of course, the universe of campaign finance is far bigger than what one candidate raises alone.
 Each party has its own committee to help elect a president, which can work in concert with the official campaign and further contributes to the war chest.

 Also, groups like super PACs, which can raise and spend unlimited amounts, can help or hurt the fortunes of a presidential nominee.
 On both Biden's and Trump's sides, these independent groups have raised tens of millions of dollars on their own.

 Don't see the graphics in this story?
 Click here.